s-hamann/ansible-openldap-server/README.md

 * `openldap_server_timelimit_hard`
   The global hard time limit on queries (in seconds).
   Default is the same value as the soft limit.
+* `openldap_server_pw_hash`
+  The password hashing algorithm OpenLDAP will use for user passwords.
+  When set to `CRYPT`, SHA512-Crypt is used.
+  This setting does not affect the password hash for root DN, which always uses SHA512-Crypt.
+  Defaults to `ARGON2`.
 * `openldap_server_tls_cert`
   Path to a PEM-encoded X.509 certificate for slapd to use.
   The file needs to exist and be readable by the OpenLDAP user.